Thepuppetqueen57/Neptune-OS/README.md

 You can also just run compile.sh and run the file it gave you.

 ## Windows/Mac
-I dont think I'll ever add support for windows or mac cuz this is just a personal project I made for fun but you can figure out how to compile it for your platform ig.
+I dont think I'll ever add support for windows or mac cuz this is just a personal project I made for fun.

+Also if you want to run this on windows you will have to modify boot.asm a bit.

+Feel free to make a pull request with a modified version that works on all os's.